PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "He eats people."

 "No, Master is a *good* Master.
 He gives the people to us.
-'Course, we like them raw, but the Master must have his fun.""
+'Course, we like them raw, but the Master must have his fun."

 Asarah didn't ask anymore questions.
 They came to a large arch in a formation of granite.
 In the arch was a huge door flanked by gigantic torches.
 Samga did not knock, but opened the door and held it, waiting for Asarah to walk through.

 When she did, Samga said, "Master, I have brought the girl."

 From behind his desk, Dimsbury shot a foul look across the room.
 Banishing her tattered appearance from her mind, Asarah smiled.
 She had come a long way since her her girlish days.
-The endless toil of keeping an Inn had cut lines into her face, more from laugher than from frowns, but they betrayed her age..
-But she was still very attractive.
+The endless toil of keeping an Inn had cut lines into her face, more from laugher than from frowns, but they betrayed her age.
+Even so, she was still very attractive.
 In some ways, more attractive than she had been as a girl.
 She hoped that his would be enough.

 "Do you like my accommodations?"
 Dimsbury asked, still looking at her intently.